TuragaLab/flysim_tutorials/visual_system_tutorial/README.md

 # Fruit fly visual system model tutorials

-This repository contains tutorials and ideas for working with models of the fruit fly visual system.
+This directory contains tutorials and ideas for working with models of the fruit fly visual system.

 Currently covering